Grapes

 PDO

-While Mtsvivani Kakhuri does not anchor a PDO, it is an approved variety in several Kakhetian appellations such as Kardenakhi and Gurjaani, often used to add brightness and aromatic lift.
+While Mtsvivani Kakhuri does not define a PDO of its own, it is approved in several Kakhetian appellations, including Kardenakhi and Gurjaani, where it is valued for freshness and aromatic lift.

 Food pairing

-Its lively acidity and floral restraint make Mtsvivani Kakhuri a fine companion to:
+Its lively acidity and restrained aromatics make Mtsvivani Kakhuri highly food-friendly:

 • Light salads, grilled vegetables, or steamed fish